-Hailed as an ‘incredible artist’ by the legendary Hans Zimmer, Suad Bushnaq is a multi award-winning film music composer whose versatile style spans a number of genres, and whose music, described as ‘reflective and touching’ by the BBC, has moved listeners to their core.
-With more than 40 film credits to date, she scored award-winning features & shorts that screened at festivals like Locarno, Hot Docs, and Edinburgh.
+Hailed as an ‘incredible artist’ by the legendary Hans Zimmer, Suad Bushnaq is a Canadian Screen Awards nominated and Hollywood Music in Media Awards winning composer whose versatile style spans a number of genres, and whose music, described as ‘reflective and touching’ by the BBC, has moved listeners to their core.
+With more than 40 film credits to date, she scored award-winning features & shorts that screened at festivals like La Biennale di Venezia, Locarno, Hot Docs, and Edinburgh.
 She was competitively selected for the Festival de Cannes ‘Spot the Composer’ programme, and the SESAC film scoring residency in LA where she was mentored by A-list composer Christophe Beck.
 Her awards include a Hollywood Music in Media Award and a Best Original Score at the Fine Arts Film Festival in LA amongst others.
 She holds a Bachelor in Music Composition from Canada’s top music school, McGill University, and is an alumnae of the prestigious and highly competitive Canadian Film Centre Slaight Music Residency.
-A Toronto-based,dual Canadian-Jordanian citizen of Bosnian, Palestinian, and Syrian roots, Suad is currently working on releasing her AFAC supported album, 'The Edge of Life: Soundtracks from Arab Cinema’, was recently nominated for a Canadian Screen Award (Canada’s equivalent to a BAFTA) for her score for the feature film Jasmine Road by Warren Sulatycky, and just wrapped up the score for Hanging Gardens, a feature film by Ahmed Yassin Al Daradji, which will have its world premiere at the 79th edition of the Biennale di Venezia 2022.
+A dual Canadian-Jordanian citizen of Bosnian, Palestinian, and Syrian roots, Suad is currently working on releasing her AFAC supported album, 'The Edge of Life: Soundtracks from Arab Cinema’, was recently nominated for a Canadian Screen Award (Canada’s equivalent to a BAFTA) for her score for the feature film Jasmine Road by Warren Sulatycky, and recently scored Hanging Gardens, a feature film by Ahmed Yassin Al Daradji, which had its world premiere at the 79th edition of the Biennale di Venezia 2022.

-Hailed as an ‘incredible artist’ by the legendary Hans Zimmer upon hearing her orchestral music, Suad Bushnaq is an internationally acclaimed, multi award-winning film and concert music composer whose versatile style spans a number of genres, and whose music, described as ‘reflective and touching’ by the BBC, has moved listeners to their core.
-With more than 40 film credits to date, she scored award-winning features & shorts that screened at festivals like Locarno, Hot Docs, Edinburgh, Dubai, and Clérmont -Ferrand to name a few.
+Hailed as an ‘incredible artist’ by the legendary Hans Zimmer (upon hearing her orchestral music and inviting her for a one-on-one meeting in his studio), Suad Bushnaq is an internationally acclaimed, multi award-winning film and concert music composer whose versatile style spans a number of genres, and whose music, described as ‘reflective and touching’ by the BBC, has moved listeners to their core.
+With more than 40 film credits to date, she scored award-winning features & shorts that screened at festivals like La Biennale di Venezia, Locarno, Hot Docs, Edinburgh, Dubai, and Clérmont -Ferrand to name a few.
 Suad was competitively selected for the Festival de Cannes ‘Spot the Composer’ programme, and the SESAC film scoring residency in LA where she was mentored by A-list composer Christophe Beck.
 Be it orchestral, atmospheric, or minimalist, Suad’s distinct sensitivity to picture and love for cinema make her an in-demand composer who ensures that each film gets its unique identity through the score.
 Ethnically speaking, Suad is a dual Jordanian-Canadian citizen of Bosnian, Syrian, and Palestinian roots.
-She is based in Toronto but can be found travelling the world.
+She is based in Canada but can be found travelling the world.
 Most recently, she scored Hanging Gardens, a feature film by Ahmed Yassin Al Daradji, which will have its world premiere at the 79th edition of the Biennale di Venezia 2022.

 Suad won the Hollywood Music in Media Award-Exceptional Instrumental Performance for her Orchestral piece ‘Tomorrow’, and was nominated for the same awards in 2019: Short Film Live Action Score for A Very Important Appointment, and 2018: World Music for The Road to Jenin.
 She won the Beyond Music Foundation Creativity Award (2019 by Grammy-laureate Larry Klein), won the Artemis Women in Action Film Festival Award (2019 Best Foreign Score), won Best Original Score for the feature film Jasmine Road at the Fine Arts Film Festival of the Venice Institute of Contemporary Art in LA, & won the Arab Fund for Arts & Culture grant for her album 'Soundtracks from Independent Arab Cinema' (2019).
 In 2022, Suad was nominated for a Canadian Screen Award (the Canadian equivalent of a BAFTA or César) for her original score for the feature film Jasmine Road by Warren Sulatycky, and won the Best Original Score for ‘Incorrigible: The Story of Velma Demerson’ at the Hollywood North Film Awards.
 She was also selected in that same year as the recipient of the 2021 Kathleen McMorrow Music Award; a merit-based award presented once a year to a Canadian composer by the Ontario Arts Foundation.
 She was competitively selected for & completed the Canadian Film Centre Slaight Music Residency, as well as the Krakow Film Music Festival SynCamp.
 In August of 2022, Suad was nominated for the distinguished Louis Applebaum Composers Award; an award presented by the Ontario Arts Council.